thejmazz/js-bioinformatics-exercise/README.md

 // ncbi.search from piped2.js
 ```

 Then ran `npm run bundle`. (see `scripts` in `package.json`).

-Here's what
-it looks like!
-The format is a bit messed up, there's probably some settings
+Here's what it looks like!
+The format is a bit messed up, there's probably some
-we are missing.
-Perhaps not surprisingly, these sequences only differ at one position!
+settings we are missing.
+The [demo](http://msa.biojs.net/app/) will be useful
-So this is perhaps not the best MSA example.
+for inspected the source and fixing ours.

 ![msa](img/msa1.png)